kreshuklab/plant-seg/docs/chapters/getting_started/installation.md

     mamba create -n plant-seg -c pytorch -c nvidia -c conda-forge pytorch cpuonly pyqt plant-seg --no-channel-priority
     ```

+If you used older versions of PlantSeg, please delete the old config files in `~/.plantseg_models/configs/` after installing new PlantSeg.

 The above command will create new conda environment `plant-seg` together with all required dependencies.

 Please refer to the [PyTorch](https://pytorch.org/get-started/locally/) website for more information on the available versions of PyTorch and the required CUDA version.
 The GPU version of Pytorch will also work on CPU only machines but has a much larger installation on disk.